nagodoy/boneage_deep_learning/README.md

 - Incorporating sex as a feature/additional input in the model improved performance for both the baseline and attention mechanism models.
 - Across all models, the MAE was higher for female images compared to male images and this discrepancy decreased in those models where sex was incorporated as a feature.
 - The attention mechanism as it was implemented in this project did not significantly improve performance of the baseline model but, when sex was also incorporated into the model as a feature, performance of the model improved significantly and more than when sex was incorporated as a feature alone.
-- MAE was higher for younger ages
+- MAE was higher for younger ages.
+This may have been due to the nature of the data, as there were fewer images available for younger patients.
+This distribution is likely reflective of practice and studies have shown that bone age interpretation via radiographs of the left hand and wrist are less accurate in children <36 months of age.

 ## Takeaways

-- Consider sex-related differences
-- Sex-related differences may be associated with regions of interest
+- Consider sex-related differences, which may be associated with regions of interest
 - Identifying regions of interest prior to or early on in the modeling process may improve performance
 - More refined attention mechanisms or image segmentation may be necessary to identify salient features
 - Consider age-related differences